Developer Guide

 - Cons: Longer command lines, especially if multiple

-.
+Personadded to the sameAppointment.
 One spelling mistake in the name will cause an error.
-There the possibility that there are multiplePerson
+There the possibility that there are multiplePersonwith the same name.

 Filter & Sort Feature